MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

   | 1     | Region Adaptive Hierarchical Transform (RAHT)              |
   | 2     | Hierarchical neighbourhood prediction as lifting transform |

-### `--rahtLeafDecimationDepth=INT-VALUE`
-Sets coefficients to zero in the bottom n levels of the RAHT tree.
-This option provides a means to perform chroma-subsampling.
-Applies when `attribute=colour` only.

 ### `--rahtDepth=INT-VALUE`
 Number of bits for Morton representation of RAHT co-ordinate components.